eman-kom/Information-Retrieval/README.md

 **Lab 1:** Given a list of strings, predict whether it is Indonesian, Malaysian or Tamil

 **Lab 2:** Implementing boolean retrieval with the Reuters corpus from the Natural Language Toolkit

+**Lab 3:** Implementing Cosine Similarity with the Reuters corpus from the Natural Language Toolkit